nigarsk/MarvelUniverseTuist/Readme.md

 ### Installation

-Dependencies in this project are provided via Xcodegen (project.yml).
-Please install all dependecies with
+Dependencies in this project are provided via Tuist (Project.swift).
+Please install all dependecies with following commands

 Install Tuist:

 `
 bash <(curl -Ls https://install.tuist.io)
 `

 And after Run

 `